kworam/ProcScript/README.md

 ForEach loops
 ----------------------

-If the config object you pass to `PS.defineProc` contains an `fnGetForEachArray` property, you will define a `ForEach` loop Proc.
+If the proc config contains an `fnGetForEachArray` property, you define a `ForEach` loop Proc.
 Here is an example:

     var MyForEachProc = PS.defineProc({